govCMS/dvf/README.md

 3. Scroll down to the visualisation field section.
 Import your CSV file through the file upload field, or you can use
    <a href="#sample_json_data">Sample JSON Data</a> to have a test.
 4. Open up SETTINGS, select `Bar chart`.
+   - In DATA SETTINGS, select all the fields except "Fruits" by pressing <strong>Shift</strong>.
+Select `Fruits` for <strong>Split field</strong>
+   - In AXIS SETTINGS, type "Year" and "Quantity(kg)" in <strong>Axis title</strong> field in `X AXIS SETTINGS` and `Y AXIS SETTINGS` respectively.
+5. Fill all the other required fields and click `Save`.
+6. Open up the content page in the browser, your CSV data will be splitted by the column.

 ## Development